GLENDON SIGNS ON LOAN

 as centre forward in the mid-1950s.

-Chester have been given a home tie in the Second Qualifying Round of the FA Cup.
+Chester have been handed an away tie at Brackley Town in the first round of the FA Trophy.

 |Everything you need to know about the club’s history, honours, records and kits.
 Complete list of fixtures from 1885 and much more.